 The superstar entrepreneur you follow on Instagram just posted about the new video equipment she bought for her business.
-Your favorite Facebook group is abuzz about running Facebook ads.
+Your favorite Facebook group is abuzz about their latest marketing campaigns.
 And your business BFF just expanded their product line with a big inventory order.

-So does that mean it’s time for you to grab new video equipment, brainstorm ad copy, or order more inventory?
-Sorry to be a total buzzkill, but no. At least, not without a plan.
+Does this mean it’s time for you to grab new video equipment, brainstorm ad copy, or order more inventory?
+No—at least, not without a sound business plan.

-Whether investing in your business is something you’re dying to do, or something you approach with a heaping dose of trepidation, doing your due diligence ahead of time can help you make sure you’re making the right decision for your business.
+Whether investing in your small business is something you’re dying to do or something you dread, doing your due diligence ahead of time can help you make the right decision for your business.

 - Your personal finances